 - All fonts should be included in the PDF file.
 This is done to avoid that an incorrect font is used, which could lead to text becoming illegible or part of the text disappearing.
-The GWG-specs are based on PDF/X-1a and font embedding is a requirement of this file format.
-PDF/X-1a also dictates that OpenType fonts should not be embedded directly.
-Designers can use OpenType fonts in their layout but the application that generates the PDF should embed these fonts as either Type1 or TrueType (CID or simple fonts).
+The inclusion of OpenType fonts is allowed.

 - By checking if white line-art is set to overprint, you avoid that such images disappear on the final output.

-- Theoretically it is possible to put images that use 16 bits per channel in a PDF file.
-This leads to bloated files that may cause rendering issues on older RIPs, without any real-world advantage in printing quality.
-Preflight can make sure no 16-bit images are allowed.
+- It is possible to put images that use 16 bits per channel in a PDF file.
+This leads to larger files but that is no longer seen as an issue so 16-bit images are now allowed.

 - Check if grayscale objects aren’t set to overprint.
 Overprinting grayscale objects can lead to excessive ink build-up, not to mention that the graphic sometimes becomes soo dark that it cannot be distinguished from the background anymore.